How Can We Synthesize High-Quality Pretraining Data? A Systematic Study of Prompt Design, Generator Model, and Source Data: A Systematic Framework for Pretraining Data Synthesis

 Our second axis investigates how the generator model $\mathcal{G}$ influences synthetic data characteristics.
 We define this axis through two dimensions: parameter scale and architectural family.\looseness=-1

 \paragraph{Parameter Scale.} We evaluate the influence of model size on the quality of the rephrased data.
-To isolate the effect of scale, we utilize Gemma 3~\citep{gemma3} in five sizes (270M, 1B, 4B, 12B, 27B) and SmolLM2 in three sizes (135M, 360M, 1.7B).
+To isolate the effect of scale, we utilize Gemma 3~\citep{gemma3} in five sizes (270M, 1B, 4B, 12B, 27B) due to its uniquely granular, publicly available open-weights size availability, and SmolLM2 in three sizes (135M, 360M, 1.7B), which presents a complete scaling suite for this family.
 This range identifies the minimum capability threshold for synthetic data generation as well as the saturation point where additional model capacity fails to improve the utility of synthetic tokens.\looseness=-1

 \paragraph{Architectural Families.} The underlying architecture provides a second dimension for evaluating generator influence.
 We examine six distinct open-source model families at a fixed scale of approximately 1B parameters: Gemma 3, Llama 3.2~\citep{llama3}, Qwen 3~\citep{qwen3}, Granite 3.1~\citep{granite3}, Falcon 3~\citep{falcon3}, and SmolLM2.
 By evaluating models across these diverse families, we can assess the sensitivity of synthetic output to specific architectural variations.